Sjors/nado-book/wallets/miniscript.md

 Script^[<https://en.bitcoin.it/wiki/Script>] is a stack-based language, so think of it like a stack of plates.
 You can put plates on it, and you can take the top plate off, but you can't manipulate plates in the middle.

-A stack works different from regular memory where you can read and write to arbitrary addresses (such as a hard disk or RAM - Random Access Memory).
+A stack works differently than regular memory where you can read and write to arbitrary addresses (such as a hard disk or RAM — random-access memory).
 A stack is easier to implement and reason about.^[In contrast, Ethereum smart contracts have both a stack and regular memory.
 It even has long storage.
-As a consequence it is much difficult for developers to reason about its behavior.
+As a consequence, it's much more difficult for developers to reason about its behavior.
 See also <https://dlt-repo.net/storage-vs-memory-vs-stack-in-solidity-ethereum/>].

 With a stack, you put something on it and take something away from it.
 The most commonly used (before SegWit, see chapter @sec:segwit) Bitcoin Script reads as follows: